Out Of Tragedy, We Aim To Save Lives. So Let’s Talk On A Deeper Level And Disrupt Stereotypes

 Let's break that old stereotype that doesn't support emotional development nor strengthen resilience, both of which are needed to keep our young men and women alive.

-The workshops we support help young men build emotional support networks - the capacity to talk with emotional intensity.
+The workshops we support help young men and women build emotional support networks - the capacity to talk with emotional intensity.

 Claire Eardley, the founder of Kai Fella, introduces the Kai Fella Foundation and explains how the donation is used.